szabgab/perlmaven.com/sites/en/pages/perlbrew.md

 Actually, we don't usually "upgrade" perl.
 We install a newer (or different) version of perl and leave the one we already had on the system intact.
 This is usually much better than replacing that version of perl with one we build.
-The one that came with the operating system is usually referred to as the <b>system perl</b> and it is there because several parts of the operating system depend on this perl.
+The one that came with the operating system is usually referred to as the **system perl** and it is there because several parts of the operating system depend on this perl.
 Usually it is better to just leave it alone and install another copy of.
 If you do change it, be prepared that some of the most important tools in your OS (e.g. apt-get) will stop functioning properly.
 It is a fantastic exercise in wasting time.